 Lectureship in Soil and Environmental Sciences

-The inaugural event was held on Thursday, February 6, 2020 at the Gore Recital Hall.
+This event took place on Thursday, April 14 at the Gore Recital Hall.

 About the speaker

 M. B. Kirkham is University Distinguished Professor in the Department of Agronomy at Kansas State University and teaches a graduate-level class on soil-plant-water relations.
 Dr. Kirkham earned a B.A. degree in biological sciences from Wellesley College and M.S. degree and Ph.D. in botany (minor: soil science) from the University of Wisconsin.
 Dr. Kirkham is a Fellow of the American Society of Agronomy, Soil Science Society of America, the Crop Science Society of America, and the American Association for the Advancement of Science.

 Dr. Kirkham is Honorary Member, International Union of Soil Sciences.
 Dr. Kirkham’s research focuses on soil-plant-water relations and uptake of heavy metals by plants grown on contaminated soils and has been supported by the United States Department of Agriculture, the U.S. National Science Foundation, and the U.S. Department of Energy.
 Dr. Kirkham has published over 300 papers, three textbooks, and edited or co-edited six books, including “Spoil to Soil: Mine Site Rehabilitation and Revegetation” (CRC Press, 2018) and “Particulate Plastics in Terrestrial and Aquatic Environments” (CRC Press, 2020).
 Dr. Kirkham is a member of 30 scientific societies, is peer reviewer for many manuscripts, and is on the editorial board of 15 international scientific journals.

 Donald L. Sparks Distinguished Lectureship in Soil and Environmental Sciences